 When you need treatment for cancer, you have a lot to learn and think about.
 It is normal to feel overwhelmed and confused.
 But, talking with your doctor and learning all you can about all your treatment options, including clinical trials, can help you make a decision you feel good about.
 Our Questions to Ask Your Doctor About Treatment may help.

-Methods used to treat cancer, including chemotherapy, radiation therapy, immunotherapy, and targeted therapy.
+Learn about the different types of cancer treatments, including chemotherapy, radiation therapy, immunotherapy, and targeted therapy.

 Find an NCI-supported clinical trial—and learn how to locate other research studies—that may be right for you or a loved one.